Moffat M. Kago

 Moffat is known for his warm, relaxed, and comfortable approach to counseling.
 He is an Integrative Psychotherapist, which means that he utilizes a variety of orientations and therapies, according to the client's individual needs.
 His approach involves genuine caring, acceptance, and non-judgment, and he believes that his clients would describe him as a good listener, a good teacher, and a very easy person to talk to.

 In order to sharpen his professional skills, Moffat has done a number of career development courses within and beyond the borders of Kenya.
-Some of these courses include: Emotionally Focused Therapy, Trauma and Expressive Therapies, Satir Transformational Systemic Therapy, Narrative Therapy, Clinical Supervision, among others.
+Some of these courses include: Emotionally Focused Therapy, Trauma and Expressive Therapies, Satir Transformational Systemic Therapy, Narrative Therapy, and Clinical Supervision among others.